 It was just the most exciting thing to just not have, to just not know, to know you’re going somewhere but not know what the future holds used to be really scary.
-It used to be the most scary thing but now I’ve just kind of embraced change, and I’ve gone well, you know, this is gonna be fun.
+It used to be the scariest thing but now I’ve just kind of embraced change, and I’ve gone well, you know, this is gonna be fun.
 And if it isn’t, then it’s going to be painful.
 And then you’re going to learn anyway.
 So it’s like, well, what’s the point of not doing something?
 If you’re frightened, you just need to do it.
 Yeah, I mean, that’s the thing.

 Steven Dickens 10:18

 Well, that’s just code for you’re not gonna do it.
 So just why I have this Yoda quote in my head, I often say: – “Well are you going to do it or not?”
 And then there are like: – “Well, I’ll try.”
-Well I’ll try means you’re not going to do it.
-“So that’s Fine, okay, but now I know.”
+Well, I’ll try means you’re not going to do it.
+“So that’s fine, okay, but now I know.”
 And they are like “No, no, no, no, I’m gonna try and do it.”